 BK channels (big potassium) are large conductance calcium-activated potassium channels also known as Slo1.
 They are voltage-gated potassium channels that conduct large amounts of potassium ions (K+) across the cell membrane.
 These channels can be activated by either electrical means, or by increasing calcium (Ca2+) concentrations in the cell.
 They also help regulate physiological processes, such as circadian behavioral rhythms and neuronal activity [12].
-Their function is to repolarize the membrane potential by allowing for potassium to flow outward and triggers the activation of the BK channel [12].
+Their function is to repolarize the membrane potential by allowing for potassium to flow outward [12].
 BK channels help regulate both the firing of neurons and neurotransmitter release.
-It plays a dominant role in shaping neuronal activity and is strongly affected by ethanol.
+It plays a dominant role in shaping neuronal activity.
 Bk channels can be modulated by ethanol [3].
-Ethanol less than 100 mM exposure of calcium-gated BK channels can disturb the physiology and behavior in alcohol naïve systems [3].
+Exposure to ethanol less than 100 mM can disturb the physiology and behavior in alcohol naïve systems [3].
 Several minutes of ethanol exposure can lead to an increased BK current.
-This results from ethanol interaction that is mapped to the BK channel-forming slo1 protein cytosolic tail domain.
-The importance of this region in alcohol-induced intoxication has been addressed in Caenorhabditis elegans slo1 mutants [18].
+This results from an ethanol interaction that was mapped to the BK channel-forming slo1 protein cytosolic tail domain.
+The importance of this region in alcohol-induced intoxication has been addressed in Caenorhabditis elegans slo1 mutants [18, 19].

 One of the proposed mechanisms in which EPA is thought to control AFT is through the effects of membrane structure or function [7].
-EPA is known to alter lipid raft structures and it may be that it affects the BK channel in the membrane (Raabe et al).
-This will be directly tested in order to see if the presence of EPA as a component of a lipid bilayer can alter the activity of the BK channel.
+EPA is also known to alter lipid raft structures and it may be that it affects the BK channel in the membrane [7].
+The BK channel will be directly tested in order to see if the presence of EPA as a component of a lipid bilayer can alter the electrical activity.
 I can then hypothesize that in order for AFT to occur, the BK channel may be relocated to an EPA-rich domain of the cell membrane where the activity of the BK channel will be less affected by ethanol.

 Experiment

-Major components that we will need to test the hypothesis are a synthetic artificial phospholipid bilayer membrane containing EPA-containing phosphatidylcholine, artificial phospholipid bilayer membrane containing AA-containing phosphatidylcholine, phospholipid bilayer containing a regular fatty acid, BK channel, and ethanol.
+Major components that we will need to test the hypothesis are a synthetic artificial phospholipid bilayer membrane containing EPA-containing phosphatidylcholine, artificial phospholipid bilayer membrane containing AA-containing phosphatidylcholine, phospholipid bilayer containing POPC, BK channel, and ethanol.

 In order to generate an artificial phospholipid bilayer one of the methods Siontorou et al have used is the dipping method.
 The first step is to dip a metal (Ag, Pt, Ni, etc.) wire into a lipid solution.
 A small drop of the solution will stick to the edge of the wire [8].
-There will be three lipid solutions used in this experiment for testing: 1.
+There will be three phospholipids solutions used in this experiment for testing: 1.
 For the control part of the experiment, chloroform solution containing 1,2-dioleoyl-sn-glycero-3-phosphoethanolamine (DOPE) /1-palmitoyl-2-oleoyl-glycero-3-phosphocholine (POPC), 2.
 For testing EPA, 1,2-dioleoyl-sn-glycero-3-phosphoethanolamine (DOPE) /1-O-hexadecyl-2-(5Z,8Z,11Z,14Z,17Z-eicosapentaenoyl)-sn-glycero-3-phosphocholine, 3.
 For testing AA, chloroma solution containing 1,2-dioleoyl-sn-glycero-3-phosphoethanolamine (DOPE) /1-palmitoyl-2-arachidonoyl-sn-glycero-3-phosphocholine.
-Each solution will have a 3:1 ratio of fatty acids respectively [14].
-This is how EPA, AA, and regular fatty acid will be inserted into the bilayer.
+Each solution will have a 3:1 ratio of DOPE: other phospholipids respectively [14].
+This is how EPA, AA, and POPC acid will be inserted into the bilayer.
+All of the phospholipids will be ordered from Avanti Polar Lipids (Alabaster, Al) [14].
 The second step is transferring the metal wire into an electrolyte solution.
 The lipid drop will be forced to self-organize into a bilayer at the tip of the wire.
 Last step is tethering.
 Either thiolipids or hydrogels can be used as an anchoring layer.
 Proteins can be used as a lattice or as a layer.
 A figure is provided below for visualization.